-When notice by publication is required for a public hearing by Table T-4.1, notice of the hearing shall be published in the designated newspaper of the Town of Ridgway at least ten (10) days before the date of the hearing.
+When notice by publication is required for a public hearing by Table T-4.1, the Town shall be responsible for notice of the hearing which shall be published in the designated newspaper of the Town of Ridgway at least ten (10) days before the date of the hearing.

-(b)(c) Mineral Estates Notice.
+(c) Mineral Estates Notice.